johnwcowan/r7rs-work/ProcessesCowan.md

   * If the value is a file, socket, pipe, or other port that contains a file descriptor, that file descriptor is duplicated onto child port 0/1/2.
+    However, if the port is a buffered output port, it is flushed as if by `flush-output-port` before it is duplicated, so that the port and the file descriptor are synchronized.
     It is an error if the value is any other kind of port such as a string or bytevector port.

-  * If the value is `#t` or the key is omitted, the port in the child process is the same as the port ih the parent process.
+  * If the value is `#t` or the key is omitted, the port in the child process is the same as the port in the parent process.

   * If the value is `#f`, the port in the child process is closed.